 1.2 All University staff with research management responsibilities must ensure that they themselves, their staff and research students are aware of the Code and that they have the necessary knowledge, resources and support to enable compliance with it.
 Academic supervisors are responsible for ensuring that undergraduate and postgraduate taught student projects are carried out in accordance with this Code.
-The Code should be disseminated as widely as possible: by Associate Deans for Research and Associate Deans for Graduate Schools, Heads of Department, and Graduate School Managers, through staff and research student induction, mentoring and training activities.
+The Code should be disseminated as widely as possible: by Associate Deans for Research and Heads of Department, through the appropriate structures responsible for Doctoral provision, through staff and research student induction, and through mentoring and training activities.
 It should be a key reference for all work relating to strategic and operational planning for research as well as for project evaluation, departmental and centre review and staff appraisal.

-1.3 The principles and guidelines which made up the code have been developed taking into account the guidance provided for the sector by RCUK and other research funders, UKRIO, UUK (in particular the Concordat to support research integrity, 2012), European Science Foundation, and the Singapore Statement on Research Integrity (2010).
+1.3 The principles and guidelines which made up the Code have been developed taking into account all relevant guidance provided for the sector by RCUK and other research funders, UKRIO, UUK (in particular The concordat to support research integrity, 2019), European Science Foundation, and the Singapore Statement on Research Integrity (2010).
 The aim is to set standards that enhance research quality, integrity and compliance and that provide appropriate safeguards.
-Failure to comply with the Code is a disciplinary offence and may have serious consequences for individuals and managers.

 2. General principles of research conduct

-2.1 Accountability and obligations: Researchers are accountable to the University, research funders, the public and themselves for the work that they conduct.
-They have a responsibility to familiarise and comply with all relevant laws, statutes, regulatory standards, and guidelines.
-This includes but is not limited to the following:
+2.2.
+Researchers are accountable to the University, research funders, the public and themselves for the work they undertake.
+Researchers have a responsibility to familiarise themselves with and comply with all relevant laws, statutes, regulatory standards, and guidelines.
+These include but is not limited to:

 - Requirements and guidelines produced by the relevant research funders including the detailed terms and conditions of funding as they relate to specific projects

 - Relevant UK, European and International legislation relating to research conduct and management.
-This includes but is not limited to the Animals (Scientific Procedures) Act 1986, the Data Protection Act 1998, the Freedom of Information Act 2000, the Human Tissue Act 2004, the Department of Health Research Governance Framework for Health and Social Care 2005, the Mental Capacity Act 2005, the Safeguarding Vulnerable Groups Act 2006, and the Animal Welfare Act 2006
+This includes but is not limited to the Human Rights Act 1998, the Animals (Scientific Procedures) Act 1986, the Data Protection Act 2018, the Freedom of Information Act 2000, the Human Tissue Act 2004, the Department of Health Research Governance Framework for Health and Social Care 2005, the Mental Capacity Act 2005, the Safeguarding Vulnerable Groups Act 2006, and the Animal Welfare Act 2006

 - Guidelines, standards and codes of conduct produced by the relevant professional and scholarly organisations

-- Ensuring internal reports and returns are made as required by the University to promote the good management and monitoring of research
+- Ensuring internal and external reports and returns are made as required by the University and other organisations to promote the good management and monitoring of research.

-2.5 Leadership: It is the responsibility of senior staff including Department/Centre heads and research group leaders to ensure that researchers, including any students involved in research, are managed and supported to ensure compliance with the Code.
-They should also ensure that a research environment conducive to mutual cooperation is created and sustained in which all members of the team are encouraged to develop their skills and in which the open exchange of ideas is fostered.
+2.7.
+It is the responsibility of senior staff including Department, School, and heads of research Institutes, Centres and groups to ensure that researchers, including any students involved in research, are managed and supported to ensure awareness of and compliance with the Code.

-2.6 Cooperation: Whilst recognising the need for researchers to protect their own research interests and those of any funding body, the University encourages researchers to be as open as possible in discussing their work and exchanging ideas with other professionals and the public, provided that this is consistent with the Data Protection Act 1998, and any considerations of confidentiality.
+2.8.
+Whilst recognising the need for researchers to protect their own research interests and those of any funding body, the University encourages researchers to be as open as possible in discussing their work and exchanging ideas with other professionals and the public, provided that this is consistent with the Data Protection Act 2018, and any considerations of confidentiality.

-2.7 Equality of treatment: The University promotes equality of treatment through all aspects of its activity.
-Individuals involved in research are expected to understand and apply all relevant policies and guidelines in the context of equality of opportunity.
+2.9.
+The University promotes equality through all aspects of its activity.
+Individuals involved in research are expected to understand and apply all relevant policies and guidelines in the context of equality.

-2.8 Staff development and skills: The University provides support for researchers and postgraduate research students to carry out research to the required standards and also provides development opportunities and training to achieve the necessary skills.
-Identification of training needs is a responsibility shared between the individual and the person who carries out their Staff Development and Performance Review (SDPR), or their supervisor.
+2.10.
+The University provides support for researchers and postgraduate research students to carry out research to the required standards.
+Identification of training needs is a responsibility shared between the individual and the person who carries out their Staff Development and Performance Review (SDPR), or their supervisor in case of students.

-2.9 Health, safety and wellbeing: Researchers must ensure the dignity, rights, safety and wellbeing of all involved in research and avoid unreasonable risk or harm to them and to all participants in and subjects of research, including humans, animals, the environment and cultural objects.
+2.11.
+Researchers must ensure the dignity, rights, safety and wellbeing of all involved in research and avoid unreasonable risk or harm to them and to all participants in and subjects of research, including humans, animals, the environment and cultural objects.
 Participants must not be under any compulsion to participate in research and must be free to withdraw at any time.
-All researchers must familiarise themselves with the University’s Health and Safety policies.
+All researchers must familiarise themselves with and adhere to the University’s Health and Safety policies.

 3. Institutional responsibilities

-- Providing an environment which fosters and supports research of high ethical standards, nurtures a culture of research integrity, mutual cooperation, professionalism and the open and honest exchange of ideas, and where inappropriate conduct is identified and addressed.
+- Providing an environment (culture, structures, systems, and resource) that fosters and supports research of ethical standards, nurtures a culture of research integrity, mutual cooperation, professionalism and the open and honest exchange of ideas, and where inappropriate conduct is identified and addressed.

 - Training and supporting staff and postgraduate research students to act according to the best practice and institutional policy on conduct of research, and defending them when they live up to these expectations in difficult circumstances.